Andriesces/SelectCours-_Sever-side-Template-injection/README.md

 # SelectCours-_Sever-side-Template-injection
-There is a serious vulnerability in the fastCMS system.
+There is a serious vulnerability in the SelectCours  system.
 The Server Side Template Injection vulnerability may lead to sensitive information leakage, code execution, GetShell, and other issues.
 system URL:
 https://gitee.com/rahman/select-cours
 https://github.com/qinghongyou/selectcourse